tasmota/docs/docs/Home-Assistant.md

 `Speed 5` - set transition speed

 !!! example "Dimmable"
-Used for dimmers and dimmable lights (single channel lights).
+    Used with dimmers and dimmable only lights (single channel lights).

 ```yaml
 light: